0xFireball/SharpNeuron/README.md

 The core of SharpNeuron (NeuronDotNet) has been left mostly intact, though specific changes have been made to make it more customizable.
 One of the major goals of this project is to provide high-level APIs for specialized purposes to improve usability and simplicity.

+In particular, the `Architect` API of SharpNeruon is based on [synaptic](https://github.com/cazala/synaptic).

 ## Using SharpNeuron

 Simply clone the source and add the `SharpNeuron` project to your solution.
 This will allow you to customize it in case you would like to, and allows you to avoid using any precompiled libraries.